Here are C-63 and C-64 before they were repainted

 Once the water was done, we turned our attention to the lighting.
 This is the interior of C-63.
 The caboose is lit up!

-Here we see one of our volunteers cutting out new windows from a sheet of Plexiglas.
+Here we see one of our volunteers cutting out new windows from a sheet of Plexiglas for installation in our ex Boston and Maine car.

 Another volunteer is installing one of those new windows.
-These windows were put in to improve the lighting inside the car.
+These windows were put in to improve the lighting inside our ex Boston and Maine car.

 The first coat of "Safety Red" has been applied to 13388.
 The closest shad of red to MPs caboose red is known today as "Safety Red."